cisocrgroup/ocrd_cis/README.md

 ocrd-tool.json) for the post correction.
 The tool somewhat mimics the behaviour of other ocrd tools:
  * `--mets` for the workspace
  * `--log-level` is passed to other tools
  * `--parameter` is used as configuration
  * `--output-file-grp` defines the output file group for the model

 ### ocrd-cis-data
 Helper tool to get the path of the installed data files.
 Usage:
 `ocrd-cis-data [-jar|-3gs]` to get the path of the jar library or the path to th default 3-grams language model file.

-### ocrd-cis-recognize
-Run ocropus OCR over the given files of the according input file group.

-Arguments:
- * `--parameter` path to configuration file
- * `--input-file-grp` input file group
- * `--output-file-grp` output file group
- * `--log-level` set log level
- * `--mets` path to METS file in workspace

 ### ocrd-cis-profile
-Run the profiler over the given files of the according input file group.
+Run the profiler over the given files of the according the given input file grp and adds a gzipped JSON-formatted profile to the output file group of the workspace.
 This tools requires an installed [language profiler](https://github.com/cisocrgroup/Profiler).

 Arguments:
  * `--parameter` path to configuration file
- * `--input-file-grp` input file group
+ * `--input-file-grp` name of the input file group to profile
- * `--output-file-grp` output file group of the JSON-formatted profile
+ * `--output-file-grp` name of the output file group where the profile is stored
  * `--log-level` set log level
- * `--mets` path to METS file in workspace
+ * `--mets` path to METS file in the workspace

 ### ocrd-cis-ocropy-train
 The ocropy-train tool can be used to train LSTM models.